top of page

 • Intense crying that is difficult to soothe.
 This occurs typically in the late afternoon or evening

-• Changes in posture during a colic episode, such as leg curling, fist clenching, and stiffening of
+• Changes in posture during a colic episode, such as leg curling, fist clenching, and stiffening of abdominal muscles

 • Bowel movements or passing of gas towards the end of a colic episode.